 Construction began on a new fort in 1901 and was completed in 1905.
 The new defenses included four batteries and facilities for controlling an underwater minefield in the harbor were added in 1907-1909.
 As with other U.S. seacoast forts, Fort Stark was garrisoned by the United States Army Coast Artillery Corps and became part of the Coast Defenses of Portsmouth, along with Fort Foster and Fort Constitution.

-When the United States entered World War I some of Fort Stark’s guns were dismounted and sent to Europe.
-During World War II, the Harbor Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment and in 1942, a new combined Army-Navy Harbor Entrance Control Post and Harbor Defense Command Post were built atop the inactive Battery Kirk and disguised as a seaside mansion of the period.
-Afterward, the guns were removed and sent to other posts and the batteries were deactivated.
+When the United States entered World War I, some of Fort Stark’s guns were dismounted and sent to Europe.
+During World War II, the Harbor Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment.
+In 1942, a new combined Army-Navy Harbor Entrance Control Post and Harbor Defense Command Post were built atop the inactive Battery Kirk and disguised as a seaside mansion.
+Afterward, the guns were removed and sent to other posts, and the batteries were deactivated.

 The fort was officially deactivated in 1948 and turned over to the Navy in 1950, who used the site for harbor defense purposes until 1953.
 It then became a reserve training center until 1980.
 The property was then turned over to the state of New Hampshire, which developed it as a state park.